anjaneyak10/TemboRAGCRUD/README.md

 **TemboRAGCrud** is a Python application developed to streamline the process of creating APIs for indexing and searching within the Tembo RAG stack environment.

 ## Features
 - **Indexing:** This feature allows users to specify a file path within their storage accessible to the Python code.
-The application then indexes data into a PostgreSQL database.
+The application then indexes data into a PostgreSQL database(pgvector).

 - **Natural Language Query:** Users can ask questions in plain English and the tembo stack will utilize OpenAI to search the indexed results.
 The application returns answers in a chat format.

-- **OpenAI Configuration:** Users have the flexibility to configure OpenAI to either specialize in their documents only or leverage its expertise in a specific field.
+- **OpenAI Configuration:** Users have the flexibility to configure OpenAI to either specialize in the data present in their database and also  leverage its expertise in a specific field.
 For instance, if configuring the application for thousands of Python files, users can request OpenAI to become an expert on the Python programming language.